jaalto/project--shell-script-performance-and-portability/README.md

    fi
 ```

-- For line-by-line handling, read the file into an
+- It is about 2 times faster to for line-by-line
-  array and then loop through the array.
-If you're
+  handling to read the file into an array and then
-  wondering about
+  loop through the array.
+If you're wondering about
   [`readarray`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-readarray)
   vs `mapfile`, there is no difference.
   See [code](./bin/t-file-read-content-loop.sh).